callum-mccracken/UBC_PHAS_Comprehensive_May_2023/the_plan.md

 # Study Plan

-1. Begin with the UC problems
+1. We started trying to break down the UC problems
     - Mathematical Physics
     - Mechanics
     - Electromagnetism